Welcome to the Summer Reading Challenge website Help page.

 1. Enter your date of birth when prompted and click Continue

 3. Pick a Username and a Password.
 Try to a pick a Username that is unique to you – you could include numbers or extra letters.
 We recommend you do not pick your real name.
 Your Password must be at least 6 characters long.
-You will need this Username and Password to sign in to your account once it has been set up.
+You will need this Username and Password to sign in to your profile once it has been set up.

 4. Enter your name and click Submit to move on to the next page